 So you want to get published?

 Yes, a traditional publisher will have its own editors and proofreaders.
-But to get that far, your manuscript has to be better than a thousand other submissions.
+But to get that far, your manuscript has to be better than about a thousand other submissions.

 Whether you’re going to hire an editor, or be assigned one by a traditional publisher, your responsibility is to get your book manuscript to the highest level it can be before you pass it on.

 Never settle for, “That’s the best I can do; now fix it for me.”

 Because sadly, if you attempt the traditional publishing route, you could pour your whole life into a manuscript and get just five minutes of an editor’s time before your book is rejected.

 But as one who has been on both sides of the desk for more than half a century, let me tell you there are reasons for it: